rocketlabdelta/rocketlabdelta.com/_posts/2020-06-21-rail-guides.md

 - Mount a T-nut on a small piece of plywood e.g. [Certify Level 1 by John Coker][30]
 - Mount a T-nut on a 3D printed plastic slug curved to fit the inside diameter of the airframe like the [Conformal Rail Button Nuts from Lab Rat Rocketry][31]
 - Glue a regular machine screw nut to the inside of the airframe with or without a plastic nut holder like the [Nut Holder Kit for 1010 Rail Buttons][32] from [SMT Designs][33]
-- Glue it to the surface of the airframe using a bonding epoxy or, in the case of the [ACME conformal rail guide][34], a strip of 3M permanent adhesive
+- Glue it to the surface of the airframe using a bonding epoxy or, in the case of the [ACME Conformal® Rail Guide][34], a strip of 3M permanent adhesive

 There isn't a clear winner here.
 The best anchoring method will depend on the size, weight, and configuration of the rocket.